Catwoman (film): Development

-With Warner Bros. developing Batman Forever in June 1993, a Catwoman spin-off film was announced.
+With Warner Bros.
+Pictures developing Batman Forever in June 1993, a Catwoman spin-off film was announced.
 Michelle Pfeiffer was cast to reprise her role from Batman Returns, Tim Burton became attached as director, and producer Denise Di Novi and writer Daniel Waters also returned.
 In January 1994, Burton was unsure of his plans to direct Catwoman or an adaptation of The Fall of the House of Usher.
 On June 16, 1995, Waters turned in his Catwoman script to Warner Bros., the same day Batman Forever was released.
 Burton was still being courted to direct.
 Waters joked that "turning it in the day Batman Forever opened may not have been my best logistical move, in that it's the celebration of the fun-for-the-whole-family Batman.
 Catwoman is definitely not a fun-for-the-whole-family script".
 In an August 1995 interview, Pfeiffer reiterated her interest in the spin-off but explained her priorities would be challenged as a mother and commitments to other projects.

 The film labored in development hell for years with Ashley Judd as the lead in 2001, but she eventually dropped out so Nicole Kidman was considered.
 When Warner Bros. canceled a Batman vs. Superman film scheduled for 2004, the studio decided to quickly produce Catwoman as replacement, starring Halle Berry.
 Warner Bros. mandated that the film should be separate from the Batman universe and not have the character mentioned.
 Berry chose to be involved with the film after the cancellation of Jinx, a James Bond spin-off featuring her character Giacinta "Jinx" Johnson from Die Another Day (2002).
 Josh Lucas was considered for the role of Tom Lone.